100 Heroes: Abraham Lincoln

 According to some sources, William Herndon and a fourth man also slept in the same room as Lincoln and Speed.

-Historians such as David Herbert Donald point out that it was not unusual at that time for two men to share a bed due to myriad circumstances, without anything sexual being implied, for a night or two when nothing else was available.
+Historians have highlighted that it was not unusual at that time for two men to share a bed due to myriad circumstances - without anything sexual being implied.
+But this was generally for a night or two when nothing else was available.
+Given that Lincoln was a wealthy man, sharing a bed with another man for four years was clearly something that he wanted to do.

 Who was Charles Derickson?